GeorgiaDome 2026 Mock Draft

 29.

 The Chiefs lost both starting CBs to the Rams this offseason and seem to be continuing the model of trading them for early round picks and drafting successors.
-CB is an obvious need in Kansas City and there will be a few available at 29 for them.
-The best of the bunch is McCoy.
+CB is an obvious need in Kansas City and there will be a few available at 29 for them and the fastest riser has been Chris Johnson.

 30.

-The Dolphins continue to take the BPA as they continue their rebuild and that starts at CB, which was a major weakness for the team last year.
+The Dolphins continue to take the BPA as they continue their rebuild and taking a chance on a falling prospect is well worth the risk at #30.

 31.